naiyerasif/site/content/posts/2021/2021-03-01-java-based-health-check-for-docker.md

 This way Docker's `HEALTHCHECK` instruction bubbles up the health information by telling Docker if the container is working.

 The biggest problem with this specific approach is that it relies on `wget` or `curl`.
 What if none of these utilities are available in the container?
-This is a possible scenario when you use a [distroless image](https://github.com/GoogleContainerTools/distroless); the only thing that would be available in such an image would be the Java runtime.
+This is a possible scenario when you use a [distroless image](https://github.com/GoogleContainerTools/distroless); the only thing that would be available in such an image would be the Java tooling (JDK or JRE).
 How can we create a health check in such a scenario?
 This post explores the solution to this question.

 ## Single-file programs using Java 11